pradeepcep/qwaver/README.md

     * Search results should not include flagged queries
     * The author of a flagged query should be given an alert
 * track average execution time for queries
+* For pie charts with more than 20 pie slices; make single slice be sum of the remainder
+* Add comments, likes

 ### General improvements
 If you see any ways that the app could be improved in these ways, let's work on it!